M.Ed. Core Courses

 EDUC 6305: - Advanced Educational Technology and Media: Advanced study of the design, development and integration of educational technology and media for teaching, learning and personal productivity including principles of multi-media design and production and web-based formats.
 (3 credit hours; Online; Fall, Spring & Summer)

-EDUC 6395 - Action Research in Education: Action Research in Education focuses on the development and implementation of a research design using action research or basic applied research methodology.
+EDUC 6395 - Capstone Research Project: Focuses on the development and implementation of a research design using action research or basic applied research methodology.
 Through this course, students will demonstrate competence in research; teacher candidates focus on improving teaching and learning, other candidats focus on contributing to the reseacch base in their fields.
 The course prepares graduate students in the M.Ed. programs to design, implement and disseminate the results of the research project in a school or other professional setting.
 (3 credit hours; Online; EDUC 6301 Prerequisite; Fall, Spring & Summer)

 Digital Media, New Literacies and Learning Core Courses